Chapter Co-Chair: ANDREW KOHN

 Chapter Chair: Jeremy Dunderdale

-Jeremy is the Head of Business Solutions at TGI Fridays UK with a long background in the hospitality sector covering both public and private sector including experience in operations and finance.
+Jeremy is the Head of Information Technology at Cote Brasserie with a long background in the hospitality sector covering both public and private sector including experience in operations and finance.
 Jeremy is interested in exploring new technologies and always looking for ways to provide great solutions for the business and to enhance guest experiences.

 Senior Manager, IT Service Delivery, Panago Pizza Inc.

 With over 15 years of experience within food service as well as Franchise sector, Salen Goundar is currently the Senior Manager of IT Service Delivery for Panago Pizza Inc. He is responsible for strategy and technology services for Corporate, Customer Contact Center and Franchised store locations across Canada.
 Salen currently holds PMP and Lean designations.

 VP of IT, Five Guys Burgers and Fries